 What is SAE?

-A typical Salesperson Apprentice Education (SAE) course includes 90 hours of qualifying real estate education and is required for agents renewing their licenses for the first time.
+Salesperson Apprentice Education (SAE) is made up of 90 hours of qualifying real estate education coursework, and is required for agents renewing their licenses for the first time.

 What does it cover?